Pristiq is a selective serotonin and norepinephrine reuptake inhibitor (SNRI) that effectively reduces depression symptoms.

 A pooled analysis of different studies found that it can improve symptoms of depression in as little as 1 week.

-It’s used off-label (for something it’s not FDA-approved for) for the treatment of anxiety, panic disorder, menopausal hot flashes, and other forms of depression too.
+It’s sometimes used off-label (for something it’s not FDA-approved for) for the treatment of anxiety, panic disorder, menopausal hot flashes, and other forms of depression too.

 It comes as an extended-release tablet you take once a day.